stpe/grunt-gss-to-json/README.md

 });
 ```

 Please note that it is bad practice for security reasons to commit authentication credentials.
-See example below.
+See usage example below for an example of how to avoid that.

 ### Options

 Please see the [edit-google-spreadsheet](https://www.npmjs.org/package/edit-google-spreadsheet) documentation for the authentication options passed along.
 [This blog post](http://www.nczonline.net/blog/2014/03/04/accessing-google-spreadsheets-from-node-js/) have instructions of how to setup access to a Google Spreadsheet that is *not* shared publicly.

-The grunt-gss-to-json specific options...
+The grunt-gss-to-json specific options follow below.

 #### options.prettify
 Type: `Boolean`